Drinfeld Realization for Quantum Affine Orthosymplectic Superalgebras: Affine Lie superalgebras

 Even though the odd reflections provide additional symmetries, they do not preserve the Cartan data.
 The reflection associated with an odd root maps a set of positive roots to another set of positive roots (or, in the nomenclature of \cite{chengwang}, positive systems to positive systems).

+Moreover, the original odd reflections do not behave well at the extremes of some Dynkin diagrams.
 This was a reason for the introduction of \emph{generalized reflections} by Yamane in \cite{Yamane1999}.
-Roughly speaking, these reflections mimic the usual reflections defined on the roots system of a specific Lie algebra, the one associated with the constant parity sequence $\bs{1}$.
 We describe the (action) groupoid generated by the generalized reflections below.
+First, consider the ``virtual root'' $\alpha_{i,\s}^{\dagger}$ corresponding to the simple root $\alpha_{i}$ defined as follows: